Yamato-Security/hayabusa/doc/RustPerformance-English.md

 ```
 there is about a 50 times speed improvement.

-### Effectiveness（Example From Our Pull Request）   <!-- omit in toc -->
+### Effectiveness（Real example from a Pull Request）   <!-- omit in toc -->
 The method described above was implemented here
 - [Feature/improve output#253 #285](https://github.com/Yamato-Security/hayabusa/pull/285)

-has resulted in significant speed improvements in output processing.
+and has resulted in significant speed improvements in output processing.

 ## Use standard String methods instead of regular expressions
 While regular expressions can cover complex matching patterns, they are slower than [standard String methods](https://doc.rust-lang.org/std/string/struct.String.html).
 Therefore, it is faster to use standard String methods for simple string matching such as the following.